LLM-Guided Search for Deletion-Correcting Codes: Method

-The temperature \(T_j\) depends on an initial temperature \(T\), the number of priority functions \(n_j\) stored on island $j$, and a sampling period \(P\).
-As the number of stored priority functions \(n_j\) increases, the temperature for island $j$ decreases to shift the focus from exploration (sampling closer to uniform) to exploitation (favoring clusters with higher evaluation scores).
-The temperature resets after every \(P\) stored priority functions to reintroduce exploration and avoid suboptimal convergence.
+The temperature $T_j$ balances exploration and exploitation on island $j$.
+It depends on an initial temperature $T$, the number of stored functions $n_j$, and a sampling period $P$.
+As more functions are stored, the temperature decreases, shifting from uniform sampling (exploration) to favoring high-scoring clusters (exploitation).
+The temperature resets every $P$ functions to periodically reintroduce exploration.
+We then sample a function from cluster $i$, favoring shorter ones.

-We sample a priority function \( f \) from cluster \( i \) on island \( j \), favoring shorter functions based on their lengths relative to the minimum and maximum function lengths in that cluster.
-The preference is based on the assumption, under Kolmogorov complexity \citep{li_introduction_2019, kolmogorov_three_1965}, that shorter functions often have lower computational complexity and are more efficient to evaluate, though this is not always the case in practice.

-\textbf{Step 2: Prompt construction and LLM inference.} We construct a few-shot prompt by repeating the sampling process from Step 1 twice to obtain two priority functions.
-Sampling is done without replacement, and the same cluster cannot be sampled twice for diverse few-shot examples.
-The initial prompt is shown in Figure \ref{prompt}.